Saeed Naqvi: Author

 His latest book is a literary work where he wrote a drama in English 'The Muslim Vanishes.
-This book has been published by the penguin.
+This book has been published by Penguin.
 The theme of the book became the topic of the discussion among the scholars.
-In this book, author imagine a society where Muslims abruptly vanished.
+In this book, the author imagines a society where Muslims abruptly vanished.

 Lecture

 Saeed Naqvi is giving talk at Tedx Talk JMI on 16 October 2017.

 He has been called for lectures and talks by prestigious institutions, societies and clubs.
 He was invited by Columbia University in 2016 to talk about his book 'Being the Other: The Muslim in India'.
 He delivered the 18th Narendran Memorial Lecture on 'Saffron surge: can it be stopped' at the Trivandrum Press Club on 18 August 2019.

-He was also given a Tedx Talk in Jamia Millia Islamia on 16 October 2017.
+He has also given a Tedx Talk in Jamia Millia Islamia on 16 October 2017.

 Personal life

 Saeed Naqvi was born and brought up in Mustafabad, Lucknow.
 He studied at La Martinière College, Lucknow.

-Naqvi married to Aruna Naqvi and has three daughters, journalist Saba Naqvi and writer Farah Naqvi and Zeba Akhtar.
+Naqvi is married to Aruna Naqvi and has three daughters, journalist Saba Naqvi and writer Farah Naqvi and Zeba Akhtar.
 His mother is Atia Naqvi while his brother is Shanney Naqvi.